 - 1.3 Piping and mounting (flanged) - 1.3.1 Make sure that pipes are aligned accurately. - 1.3.2 Length between pipe flanges should correspond with the valve face-to-face dimensions including gasket thickness. - 1.3.3 Mount the valve between pipe flanges.
-Thread bolts through bottom bolt holes and tighten them temporarily. - 1.3.4 Insert gasket between valve and pipe flanges.
-It is recommended to apply a lubricant (gasket paste) to gasket faces.
+Thread bolts through bottom bolt holes and tighten them temporarily. - 1.3.4 Insert gaskets between valve and pipe flanges.
+It is recommended to apply the lubricant (gasket paste) to gasket faces.

-- 1.3.5 Make sure of correct alignment of gaskets. - 1.3.6 Attach the remaining bolts and tighten them lightly. - 1.3.7 Tighten the bolts evenly, gradually and alternately on diagonal line shown as follows.
+- 1.3.5 Make sure of correct alignment of gaskets. - 1.3.6 Thread bolts through the other bolt holes and tighten them lightly. - 1.3.7 Tighten them evenly, gradually and alternately on diagonal line shown as follows.
 The ends of all tightened bolts should protrude equally from the nuts.